tinix84/ELECTRICALPYTHON/README.md

 - EEPOWER (Used primarily for electrical power calculations)
   - CAPACITOR (Special functions related to capacitors in electrical engineering)
   - PERUNIT (Special functions related to Per-Unit calculations)
+  - SYSTEMSOLUTION (Special functions related to solving large systems of equations)

 ### Dependencies:
 - NUMPY